LEARNING ACTIVITY #32

 This humiliating withdrawal by the Romans gave the Jews a false sense of being unconquerable.
 In addition, it helped to create an atmosphere of having “…Peace and safety…” (1 Thessalonians 5:3), before the destruction of the day of the Lord that was soon to come upon them suddenly (See the rest of 1 Thessalonians 5:3).

 SECOND TIME: When news of Rome’s defeat at the hand of the Jews reached Nero, he was upset with the poor generalship of Cestius.
 The Roman empire could not tolerate so public a humiliation.
-Nero then ordered Vespasian, a veteran general, back to Jerusalem in AD 67 to crush the Jewish uprising and avenge Rome’s humiliation and the damage to its ruling prestige.
+Nero then ordered Vespasian, a veteran general, back to Jerusalem in the spring of AD 67 to crush the Jewish uprising and avenge Rome’s humiliation and the damage to its ruling prestige.
 Vespasian advanced into Galilee, a region north of Jerusalem.
-He conquered its major cities and subdued the land.
+He conquered the major cities of Samaria and Idumaea and subdued the land.
 After his Galilean campaign in the north, he marched south and encamped around Jerusalem, but when word came of Nero’s death back in Rome, Vespasian delayed his plan for taking Jerusalem, withdrew his troops, and returned to Rome to become Emperor.
 Again, the Jews prevailed.
 At about this time Eusebius records that the Christians abandoned the city!

 THIRD and FINAL TIME: Shortly before Passover in April, AD 70 (forty years or one generation after the crucifixion of Christ), Titus, the son of Vespasian, arrived with his legions at the northern outskirts of Jerusalem to finally put an end to the Jewish revolt and crush the insurrection.
 He had marched south through Galilee and set up three camps overlooking the city.
 During the final siege, those who sought to flee were either prevented from doing so, killed by the Jewish factions inside, or captured, tortured, and crucified by the Romans at the city wall so all could see.
 By this time it was too late to flee.
 All those inside the walls of the city were entrapped by Titus and his Roman legions.
 Josephus, a Jewish historian, details for us how the Romans encircled and built an embankment or rampart to breach the city walls, just as Jesus had foretold in Luke 19:43–44.
 Josephus further notes that five hundred or more were captured daily and that soldiers out of rage and hatred amused themselves by nailing their prisoners in different postures; so great was their number that space could not be found for the crosses nor crosses for their bodies (The War of the Jews, Book Five, Chapter Eleven, Line 451, Paragraph 1).